PrepStation201/Customer-Churn-Prediction-and-Risk-Analytics-using-Power-BI/README.md

 ## Project Link

-For more details, please visit the project on GitHub: [Customer Retention Strategy and Predictive Modeling](https://github.com/PrepStation201/Customer-Churn-Prediction-and-Risk-Analytics-using-Power-BI)
+For more details, please visit the project on GitHub: [Customer Churn Prediction and Risk Analysis](https://github.com/PrepStation201/Customer-Churn-Prediction-and-Risk-Analytics-using-Power-BI)